techidaily/site-win11-tips/source/_posts/error-code-0x80242016-stopping-windows-updates.md

 ## 7\.
 Manually Download and Install the Updates

  Another solution to try if the above fixes do not work is to download and install the updates manually.
-Check out[how to update Windows updates manually](https://www.makeuseof.com/update-windows-manually/) for more information.
+Check out [how to update Windows updates manually](https://www.makeuseof.com/update-windows-manually/) for more information.

 ## Resolving the Windows Update Error 0x80242016